wgseligman/GramsSim/GramsReadoutSim/README.md

 | :---------------------------------------------: |
 | <small><strong>Sketch by Satoshi Takashima of the operation of `GramsReadoutSim`.
 Note that after he created this diagram, he choose a different scheme for assigning a pixel ID.
 The pixel ID is assigned as pair of integers (x,y) instead of an consecutive integer over a grid. </strong></small> |

+See `GramsSim/util/README.md` for a description of how to control the operation of `gramsdetsim` through the [`options.xml`](../options.xml) file and the command line.

-Since the readout is presently modeled as a simple 2D grid in x and y, the `GramsReadoutSim` parameters in [options.xml](../options.xml) are equally simple:
+Since the readout is presently modeled as a simple 2D grid in x and y, the `GramsReadoutSim` parameters are equally simple:

 - `gdml` : The ROOT-compatible gdml file emitted by GramsG4